1Generic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-hello world- Write a script that prints “Hello, World”, followed by a new line to the standard output.
+hello world- Write a script that prints “Hello, World”, followed by a new line to the standard output\

 1-confused_smiley- Write a script that displays a confused smiley (Ôo)

-#2-hellofile - Display the content of the /etc/passwd file
+2-hellofile - Display the content of the /etc/passwd file

-3-twofiles -Display the content of /etc/passwd and /etc/hosts
+3twofiles -Display the content of /etc/passwd and /etc/hosts

 4-lastlines- Display the last 10 lines of /etc/passwd

 5-firstlines- Display the first 10 lines of /etc/passwd
-Write a script that displays the third line of the file iacta.
+Write a script that displays the third line of the file iacta

 6-third_line - Write a script that displays the third line of the file iacta.

 7-file - Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line